 ⚡ cat <<EOF | kubectl create -n rook -f - apiVersion: rook.io/v1alpha1 kind: Pool metadata: name: replicapool spec: replicated: size: 3 EOF

 StorageClass for the above pool.
-Then we will be able to create new PVCs:
+Then we can create new PVCs:

 ⚡ cat <<EOF | kubectl create -f - apiVersion: storage.k8s.io/v1 kind: StorageClass metadata: name: rook-block provisioner: rook.io/block parameters: pool: replicapool EOF